4-H Poultry Judging

 Classes 6 & 7 – Exterior Eggs

-This class will have 20 white eggs to be graded for exterior shell quality and graded A, B or Dirty.
+This class will have 20 white eggs to be graded for exterior shell quality and graded A, B, or Dirty.
 One (1) point will be deducted if the A-B line is crossed and three (3) points deducted if the B-Dirty line is crossed.
 Four (4) points will be deducted if a contestant fails to enter a grade or if multiple grades are entered for an egg.
-Exterior egg class is worth 200 points.
+The exterior egg class is worth 200 points.

 Classes 8 & 9 – Interior Eggs